sbt/website/src/tutorial/08-Library-Dependencies.md

 val libraryDependencies = settingKey[Seq[ModuleID]]("Declares managed dependencies.")
 ```

-The `%` methods create`ModuleID` objects from strings, then you add those
+The `%` methods create `ModuleID` objects from strings, then you add those
 `ModuleID` to `libraryDependencies`.

 Of course, sbt (via Ivy) has to know where to download the module.
 If
 your module is in one of the default repositories sbt comes with, this
 will just work.
-For example, Apache Derby is in a default repository:
+For example, Apache Derby is in the standard Maven2
+repository:

 ```scala
 libraryDependencies += "org.apache.derby" % "derby" % "10.4.1.3"
 ```

 If you type that in `build.sbt` and then `update`, sbt should download Derby
 to `~/.ivy2/cache/org.apache.derby/`.
-(By the way, `updat`e is a dependency
+(By the way, `update` is a dependency
 of `compile` so there's no need to manually type `update` most of the time.)

 Of course, you can also use `++=` to add a list of dependencies all at